 Church and Social Events

-As well as being the place of worship in a community, the church was often also the center of social activity.
+As well as being the place of worship in a community, the church was often also the centre of social activity.
 Usually, special dinners and social teas would be held there as it was an important, if not the most important, building in the community.
 Visiting among friends in the community was often also associated with Sunday worship.
 After church in the morning, family and friends would visit and gather together on their day of rest.
 Also, many of the holidays and festivals celebrated in the community were part of the Christian calendar such as Christmas and Easter.
 It can be said that the church was the social heart of the community.

 Mrs. M. Rodgers told us in her interview that when she was growing up she had a huge crush on a boy but he was Pentecostal and she was Anglican.
 Her mother forbid her to go out with anyone who was Pentecostal.
 Today he is a millionaire and she looks backs at it and laughs.